 As with any activity dependant on the natural environment, there is always a rare possibility that a tour may be impacted to the point that the tour would have to be cancelled prior to departure, or that a tour may have to be cut short, so as to ensure the safety of all participants.
 Such unlikely events may include, but are not limited to forest fires, flooding, and other acts of nature.
 In the case of such extreme or extenuating circumstances, our guides have full authority to cancel a tour.

 If Dark Sky Guides Ltd. is forced to cancel your tour prior to departure, due to extenuating circumstances, you will be given the option of either 1) rescheduling your tour at no charge (subject to future tour availability), or 2) receiving a full company credit for the original amount paid, with no expiry date, or 3) receiving a refund on your credit card (less the 10% administrative fee).

 Use of Company Assets Policy

 In light of the COVID-19 pandemic, seating aboard the tour bus will be designated by the tour guide at the start of the tour.
 Please respect the guide's seating directions, as they are made to ensure the best physical distancing possible.
 Also, please return to the same seat (no seat changes) throughout the entire tour.
 If you have a request based on special needs, please speak with the driver upon boarding the tour bus and we will do our best to accommodate you.
 Personal belongings can be left aboard the tour bus, but are left solely at your discretion.
 Dark Sky Guides Ltd. is not responsible for the damage, or loss of personal belongings that are left unattended.

-To maintain the comfort of all our guests onboard, to ensure the ecological integrity of the areas that we will be visiting, and to reduce the chance of wildlife encounters, pets are not permitted on any tour.
+Pets are NOT permitted on the Dark Sky Adventure Tour.
+This is to ensure the ecological integrity of the areas that we will be visiting, and to reduce the chance of wildlife encounters.

 Safe Learning Environment Policy